 Category Archives: Medieval

-As the seventh day of Passover arrives for 2014, I have revised the following entry that features a popular topic – the unicorn.
-Legends of the unicorn are numerous, spreading from China and India, across the Middle East and into Europe, … Continue reading
+As we are the time of Passover for 2015, I have updated the following entry that features a popular topic – the unicorn.
+Legends of the unicorn are numerous, spreading from China and India, across the Middle East and into Europe, and extending back into … Continue reading

 Originally posted on FOLLOWING HADRIAN: